ohickman/sandbox/markdown.md

 ---------

-These were described earlier (under the section on links, they aren't usually visible when a `.md` file is parsed - you'll need to hit the [raw](../raw/master/markdown.md) button above to see how that works.
+These were described earlier (under the section on links, they aren't usually visible when a `.md` file is parsed - you'll need to hit the button at the top of this page to see how that works.

   [1]: http://www.grammar-monster.com/easily_confused/youre_your.htm
   [2]: http://en.wikipedia.org/wiki/Footnote "Wikipedia article on notes"